Friends of the School Library

 Happy to Read New Books!

-Since our first “Fun’raising Season” in 2008-09, the Friends of the School Library program has helped stock cash-strapped school libraries with more books for their students to read, donating thousands of books each year throughout Collier County.
+Friends of the School Library has helped cash-strapped school libraries gain more books for their students to read as the Foundation donated thousands of books each year to schools and students across Collier County.

-1 Book : 100 Readers — now that a smart investment!
+1 Book : 100 Readers — now that’s a smart investment in youth!

 Kids love to read!
 It’s a wonderful story that is never ending.